-Updated on January 26, 2021 – Updated various sections to reflect newer Atelier game releases since the original guide was published and added information for newer games.
+Updated (3) on February 24, 2022 – Updated various sections to reflect newer Atelier game releases since the prior guide update and added information for Atelier Sophie 2.

-With Atelier Ryza 2 finally out now in North America and releasing in a few days in Europe (and digitally in India), more potential fans than ever before have been considering jumping into Koei Tecmo and Gust’s (the developer of Atelier, Nights of Azure, and more) beloved series.
+With Atelier Sophie 2 finally here following the awesome Atelier Ryza 2, more potential fans than ever before have been considering jumping into Koei Tecmo and Gust’s (the developer of Atelier, Nights of Azure, and more) beloved series.
 There is one pretty big problem though.
 The sheer number of entries is daunting and puts most JRPG fans off because of potential problems for starting with a specific entry.
 I’ve been playing the Atelier games ever since I got a PS Vita and have played basically every title in the franchise that’s released on PS Vita, PS4, PC, and Nintendo Switch.
 If you’ve ever considered getting into the series but are confused where to begin, this is the guide for you.
 While this guide is meant for newcomers to the series, it will also be useful for fans who have played a few entries and are looking for what to get next as well.